 Stephen Tansey (MBA’01)

-Tansey is President of York Container Company, an independent corrugated packaging manufacturer in south-central Pennsylvania.
+Stephen Tansey is the President of Moon River Capital.
+He previously served as the president of York Container Company, an independent corrugated packaging manufacturer in south-central Pennsylvania.
 Active in the community, Tansey served two terms as an elected Jackson Township Supervisor, 2 years as Commissioner for Northern York County Regional Police Department and is currently on Pennsylvania Governor Wolf’s Advisory Board on Energy, Business and Economic Development.
 He also serves as a member of the Board of Trustees for York College of Pennsylvania and York Academy Regional Charter School, is a member and past-Chairman of the Pennsylvania Chapter of the Young Presidents’ Organization (YPO), and is a member of the Knights of Columbus.
 Tansey has an M.B.A. from the McDonough School of Business at Georgetown University and a B.S. degree in Finance from the Leavey School of Business at Santa Clara University.
 Tansey lives in York with his wife, Jennifer, and their three sons.

 Devin Thomas (MBA’09)

-Devin Thomas is an executive director in the investment banking division of Morgan Stanley where he specializes in executing M&A Advisory transactions for technology clients.
+Devin Thomas is the Managing Director of Technology M&A Investment Banking at Jefferies where he specializes in M&A Advisory for the software and internet sectors.
 Thomas earned his MBA from Georgetown University and was a Landegger honors fellow at Georgetown University’s Walsh School of Foreign Service.
 He earned his B.S. in accounting from Clemson University.
 He lives in New York with his wife Dendy and their son Gadsden.